SemanticMediaWiki/SemanticCite/README.md

     php composer.phar update --no-dev

-Note if you have Git installed on your system add the `--prefer-source` flag to the above command.
+Note: if you have Git installed on your system, add the `--prefer-source` flag to the above command.

 ### Step 3